bonzo81/Moba-Putty-Web-Handler/README.md

 This is based on https://tcpip.wtf/en/ssh-protocol-link-handler-win10-and-mobaxterm.htm

-#### For SSH connection you will be asked to enter username before connecting.
+#### For SSH connections the ssh_handler will frist ask for a username before connecting.

 ### MobaXTerm